UBC-MDS/credit_default_prediction_group_20/README.md

 ### Analysis Approach

-Given that this is a binary classification problem and we have both categorical and continuous numeric features, we plan to build different models including `logistic regression`, `support vector classifier`, `kNN classifier`, and `naive Bayes classifier`.
-We will carry out cross-validation for each model, optimize their hyper-parameters compare their performance using multiple evaluation metrics.
+Given that this is a binary classification problem and we have both categorical and continuous numeric features, we plan to build different models including `logistic regression`, `support vector classifier`, `kNN classifier`, and `random forest`.
+We carried out cross-validation for each model, optimize their hyper-parameters and compare their performance using multiple evaluation metrics.
 Given that the sample data is imbalanced with about a 20% default rate, accuracy might not be a good enough scoring method to use.
-We will include other metrics like precision/recall, f1-score, and ROC AUC.
+We included other metrics like precision/recall, and f1-score.

 ### Initial EDA